When is this year’s Scarecrow Festival?

 How much is a programme and what is in it?

-- Programmes cost just £2 and are packed full of useful information, stories and lots of fun games, activities and puzzles.
+- Programmes cost just £2 and are packed full of useful information, stories and lots of fun games, activities, maps and puzzles.
 All profits to go local charities and voluntary groups.

 Which local charities and voluntary groups benefit from the Wray Festival?